Tuesday, March 18, 2008

 All sites can benefit from submitting a Sitemap to Google Webmaster Tools.
 You may help us to do a better job of crawling and understanding your site, especially if it has dynamic content or a complicated architecture.

 Besides, you will have access to more information about your site, for example the number of pages from your Sitemaps that are indexed by Google, any errors Google found with your Sitemap, as well as warnings about potential problems.
 Also, you can submit specialized Sitemaps for certain types of content including Video, Mobile, News and Code.
-More information about the benefits of submitting a Sitemap to Google Webmaster Tools can be found here.
+Learn more about the benefits of submitting a sitemap to Google Webmaster Tools.

 How do I associate my site with a particular country/region using Google Webmaster Tools?
 Can I do this for a dynamic website?